Guide on How To Embed a Survey in an Email Newsletter

 • What would they add or take from the product?

-If a subscriber comes from a subscription form on the site, they are usually asked only for their email address and name or just the address.
-In this case, you can collect more data about the customer through the survey: their date of birth, gender, city, product categories of interest, suitable content type, and more.
+Subscription forms are usually simplistic and only ask for a name and an email address, or just an email.
+This information, of course, may not be sufficient for targeted campaigns or segmentation.
+In this case, you can collect more data about the customer through a survey.
+You can ask for their date of birth, gender, city, product categories of interest, suitable content type, and more.

 For example, knowing their date of birth, you can send happy birthday emails with bonuses and gifts.
 If you know what products the customer is interested in, you can send a personalized message with promotions specifically for this category of products.

-Question types you can use in the email
+Question types you can use in an email survey

 There are several different types of survey questions you can ask in emails.
 Here are some of the most popular: